plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 - Chalk
 - Crafting Tools

-The Player returns the Declared Supply if the object is lost, consumed, or significantly damaged in the fiction.
+The Player returns the Declared Supply if the Adventurer consumes, loses, or significantly damages the object in the fiction.

 ## Resupply